aclist/dztui/README.md

 Geolocation records from [DB-IP](https://db-ip.com) under [CC 4.0 license](https://creativecommons.org/licenses/by/4.0/)

-This tool uses [python-a2s](https://github.com/Yepoleb/python-a2s) and [dayzquery](https://github.com/Yepoleb/dayzquery) as submodules; licenses for these submodules can be found in the LICENSES file of the project root.

-Both the geolocation records and submodules listed above are not shipped with the source code, but are retrieved and assembled at runtime.

-Finally, executable versions of DZGUI shipped as release binaries are thin wrappers around the Python interpreter, and also retrieve and assemble the above dependencies at runtime on the end-user's machine, rather than using pre-compiled source code.
-Users wishing to review these dependencies can inspect the 'pyproject.toml' manifest in the project root.
+Executable versions of DZGUI published as release binaries ship with various runtime dependencies and the Python interpreter built in.
+Users wishing to review the licenses to these components can inspect the `LICENSE` file located in the release tarball.

 ## Disclaimer